api3dao/old-api3-docs/docs/dapis/developers/README.md

 better understand some of the terms and concepts mentioned.
 Finally follow the instruction in the README to get acquainted with reading data feeds.

-## Coverage Policies
+## Coverage Plans

-`DapiServer.sol` will check that the requester has a cover policy for each dAPI it may attempt to read.
-During the _preview period_, all dAPIs on production networks are accessible with a free (limited time offer) subscription.
-Please go to the
+`DapiServer.sol` will check that the requester has a cover plan for each dAPI it may attempt to read.
+During the _preview period_, all dAPIs on production networks are accessible with free access (limited time offer).
+Please go to the [Inquiry Page](https://forms.monday.com/forms/embed/f44d0ed9dfd0154885f48fdb3b87a489?r=use1) to request dAPI access on production networks.
-[Inquiry Page](https://forms.monday.com/forms/embed/f44d0ed9dfd0154885f48fdb3b87a489?r=use1)
-to request dAPI access on production networks.
 See [Chains and Contracts](../reference/chains.md) which includes supported